 The Evolution of Animals

-Back to our story.
-How did the single-celled eukaryotes evolve into the variety of plants, fungi, and animals on Earth today?
+Back to our original story.
+How did single-celled eukaryotes evolve into the stunning variety of animals we see today?

-Animals emerged about 635 million years ago, when single-celled eukaryotes called choanoflagellates had a smashing idea...
+Life took on new meaning about 635 million years ago, when single-celled eukaryotes called choanoflagellates began living in colonies.

 You may not think of sponges as animals.
 They have no brains, blood, organs, or even true tissues.
-Yet they mark the origin of another new way of life: clustered cells with differentiation, giving rise to new emergent properties.
+Yet they are distinctly made of animal cells working together.
 By Jove, life found a way.

 Roald Dahl had it right when he named Aunt Sponge.
 This is your most distant animal relative in the world.